hamlet-io/docs/docs/foundations/links.md

 Link's enable a consistent approach to sharing configuration across component types.
 You can view the structure for a link at the [metaparameter reference data](./reference/meta) page.

 # Link Behaviour
-Whilst the precise implications of each link is defined by each provider, a link will ensure that the source component has been granted sufficient privilages on the destination component in order to deploy and operate correctly.
-This might involve the creation of provider identities, roles, policies and/or rules that can be used by the component.
-Any provider resources that are the result of a link live with the Component the link is defined on.
-Removing the link or deleting one of the Component's deployment unit's will result in the removal of those resources.
+One of the primary purposes for links is to assign permissions between two components.
+Each component may expose a collection of `Roles` which control permissions to its resources.
+A Link configuration with a `Role` will then grant those permissions to the source component.

+Provider resources that are created as a result of a link belong to the component it is defined on, regardless of Link direction.

 # Defining a Link
 When linking to a component, you must specify the `Tier` and `Component` attributes.
 Links to a SubComponent first link to the parent using the `Component` attribute, and then use the specific attribute type named for that SubComponent.
 To create a link to a Lambda Function for example, the `Component` attribute is used to filter to the parent, whilst the `Function` attribute specifies the exact `Function` SubComponent.